nanoviews

 Basic markup

 Nanoviews provides a set of methods for creating HTML elements with the specified attributes and children.
-Every method creates a "block" that represents a DOM node or another block(s).
+Every method creates a DOM node.

-Child can be an another element, primitive value (string, number, boolean, null or undefined), store with primitive or array of children.
-Attributes also can be a primitive value or store.
+Child can be an another DOM node, primitive value (string, number, boolean, null or undefined) or signal with primitive.
+Attributes also can be a primitive value or signal.

 import { ul, li } from 'nanoviews'